RTI University Scholars Program

 BA, Pre-Medicine/Pre-Medical Studies, Duke, 2015

 Chelsea interned with the Biostatistics and Epidemiology Division.
-In this role, she conducted mapping exercises of active demographic surveillance systems, assisted with synthesizing site-specific study protocols for prenatal study, and assisted with data harmonization and data analysis activities.
+In this role, she conducted mapping exercises of active demographic surveillance systems, assisted with synthesizing site-specific study protocols for prenatal study, and assisted with data harmonization and data analysis activities

-PhD, Health Behavior, UNC-Chapel Hill, 2023
+MS, Biostatistics, UNC-Chapel Hill, 2023

 RTI Phield Trip